 From the perspective of Turchin’s metaethnic frontier theory, conflict in the island of Ireland may long have been likely due to it being the presence of a metaethnic frontier between incompatible Axial religions.
 Even if this theory appears too broad or abstract to be valuable in this specific discussion, it appears clear from the historical accounts in the years immediately prior to the Troubles, in the decades that followed its initiation, and in the origins of Northern Ireland as a distinct country, that sectarian conflict has long existed throughout Ireland.
 The particular pattern of apparently conflict-attributable excess mortality modelled, though selected because it captures much of the empirical pattern of mortality change, also has a clear substantive meaning and interpretation fully compatible with sectarian processes as a primary cause of the pattern.

+It has been argued that, whereas ethno-national conflict since the establishment of Northern Ireland in 1921 sharpened the border with the Republic of Ireland, the European Single Market made it more permeable, highlighting the influence that global factors can have on the region.(Anderson & O’Dowd, 1999) The EU may also have been encouraged to take a more pro-active role in the region due to a perceived failure at ethnic conflict mitigation in the Balkans in the early 1990s.(Tannam, 2007) It has been suggested that the EU can affect border conflict through four mechanisms: compulsory impact, in which borders have to be removed or reduced to meet EU treaty obligations; enabling impact, in which actors in specific parties to the dispute link their political agendas to the EU; connective impact, in which the opportunities and challenges posed by greater EU membership are recognised as requiring cross-party collaboration; and constructive impact, in which the group identities of antagonistic parties become re-written under a broader European identity.(Diez, Stetter, & Albert, 2006) The European Commission invested over £80 million into district partnerships in Northern Ireland, through its Peace and Reconciliation Special Support Programme by the end of 1999.(Williamson, Scott, & Halfpenny, 2000) EU Peace Programmes for Northern Ireland and the Border Counties began in 1995 with the Special Support Programme for Peace and Reconciliation (Peace I) which provided €500 million in structural funds to the region, supplemented with an additional €167 from government; followed by the Programme for Peace and Reconciliation (Peace II), which provided €531million via the EU and an additional €304 from national governments between 2000 and 2004.(Buchanan, 2008)

+The third phase of the EU programme for Peace and Reconciliation in Northern Ireland took place over the years 2007 to 2013.
+(Karari, Byrne, Skarlato, Ahmed, & Hyde, 2013)

 The model appears characteristic of a population that was in some senses ‘febrile’ or ‘fissile’ in its response to exogenous social, political and economic events and processes.
 Though it took a number of years, possibly three years, for the series of events which began in the late 1960s to lead to the initiation of conflict, this effect of this conflict was then sustained endogenously over many decades.
 This appears to represent the essence of cycles of violence driven by tit-for-tat processes of recrimination and revenge.
 For both sides, justice meant responding to violence with violence, a process of call and response in deadly conflict that, like an echo in a cave, only diminished slowly in intensity over time.
 Once this wave of conflict was initiated, it may have been that there was little that external agents could have done to either exacerbate or hasten the process of decline in violence.